Institution: the Bridge Language School, Bratislava, Slovakia

 On a descriptive level, we can visualize the agreement between TrackTest software and the human rater in the form of a contingency table (Tab.
 1).

 From Tab 1 we may conclude that there is quite a visible agreement between the testing software and human raters.
 In most cases (68 out of 108), the students obtained the same rating, i. e. they were assessed to achieve the same CEFR proficiency level.
 As a first proxy of the consistency between the classification based on the TrackTest System and the human rater, the Spearman rank correlation of the TrackTest Score and the rater’s assessment of the achieved level was calculated.
-The Spearman rho = .723 (p < 2.2e-16) indicating the relatively high level of consistency of these two kinds of assessment.
+The Spearman rho = .723 (p < 2.2e-16) indicates the relatively high level of consistency of these two kinds of assessment.
 This result is demonstrated by the boxplot (Fig. 1).

 However, for a more formal assessing the agreement between the software and the expert, we need to consider also the cases of disagreement.
 Cohen’s kappa is the most common method used for this task.
 It is an index of interrater reliability which considers the amount of agreement above the random level (Cohen 1960; 1968).
 To estimate Cohen’s kappa and to provide a significance test of a null hypothesis concerning kappa, we used the relevant functions of the package irr (Gamer, Lemon, & Singh 2019) available in the statistical environment R. Regarding the appropriate statistical power, we calculated the expected sample size using the marginal probability estimates from the crosstab (Tab.
 1).
 For the null hypothesis that kappa < .4 (with an alternative hypothesis that kappa > .6), significance level alpha = .05 and statistical power = .8, the minimal sample size needed is Nmin = 84.
 Our sample of N = 108 meets this requirement.

-Although in most cases of disagreement, the ratings differed only by one level, there were two cases where the difference between two ratings reached two levels.
+Although in most cases of disagreement, the ratings differed only by one level, there were two cases where the difference between the two ratings reached two levels.
 It was the case where the TrackTest System classifies the student as achieving the C1 level whereas the expert rates the same student as achieving B1 only.
 Because we want to penalize such large disagreements, the weighted kappa was used (Cohen 1968).
 We decided to use both squared as well as equal weights to prevent the overestimation of the agreement.
 When we use the squared weights, the disagreements are weighted according to their squared distance from the perfect agreement.
 Otherwise, all disagreement is weighted equally.
 Under the quadratic weighting, Kappa(weights: squared) = .826 (p < .001).
 However, if we weight the disagreement equally, Kappa(weights: equal) = .682 (p < .001).

-These results show that weighted Cohen’s kappa used as a measure of the criterion validity for TrackTest core test against human experts demonstrates substantial to almost perfect agreement (Landis & Koch 1977).
+These results show that weighted Cohen’s kappa used as a measure of the criterion validity for TrackTest Core test against human experts demonstrates substantial to almost perfect agreement (Landis & Koch 1977).

 Bachman, L.F. & Palmer, A.S.
 (1996).
 Language testing in Practice.
 Oxford: Oxford University Press